Introduction to Machine Learning for the Sciences: Supervised Learning with Neural Networks

-Once we have defined a loss function, we also already understand how to train the network: we need to minimize $L(\theta)$ with respect to $W$ and $B$.
-However, $L$ is typically a high-dimensional function and may have many nearly degenerate minima.
-Unlike in the previous chapter, finding the loss function's absolute minimum exactly is typically intractable analytically and may come at prohibitive costs computationally.
-The practical goal is therefore rather to find a ``good'' instead than the absolute minimum through training.
-Having found such ``good'' values for $W,B$, the network can then be applied on previously unseen data.

-It remains to be explained how to minimize the loss function.
-Here, we employ an iterative method called \emph{gradient descent} .
-Intuitively, the method corresponds to ``walking down the hill'' in our many parameter landscape until we reach a (local) minimum.
-For this purpose, we use the (discrete) derivative of the cost function to update all the weights and biases incrementally and search for the minimum of the function via tiny steps on the many-dimensional surface.
-More specifically, we can update all weights and biases in each step as

-The variable $\eta$, also referred to as \emph{learning rate} , specifies the size of step we use to walk the landscape---if it is too small in the beginning, we might get stuck in a local minimum early on, while for too large $\eta$ we might never find a minimum.
-The learning rate is a hyperparameter of the training algorithm.
-Note that gradient descent is just a discrete many-variable version of the analytical search for extrema which we know from calculus: An extremum is characterized by vanishing derivatives in all directions, which results in convergence in the gradient descent algorithm outlined above.

-While the process of optimizing the many variables of the loss function is mathematically straightforward to understand, it presents a significant numerical challenge: For each variational parameter, for instance a weight in the $k$-th layer $W_{ij}^{[k]}$, the partial derivative $\partial L/ \partial W_{ij}^{[k]}$ has to be computed.
+and a similar result for the derivatives with respect to the weights.
+We observe that, again, the gradient has a similar favorable structure to the previous case, in that it is linearly dependent on the error that the network makes. {\bf Backpropagation}\\ While the process of optimizing the many variables of the loss function is mathematically straightforward to understand, it presents a significant numerical challenge: For each variational parameter, for instance a weight in the $k$-th layer $W_{ij}^{[k]}$, the partial derivative $\partial L/ \partial W_{ij}^{[k]}$ has to be computed.
 And this has to be done each time the network is evaluated for a new dataset during training.
-Naively, one could assume that the whole network has to be evaluated each time.
-Luckily there is an algorithm that allows for an efficient and parallel computation of all derivatives -- it is known as \emph{backpropagation}.
-The algorithm derives directly from the chain rule of differentiation for nested functions and is based on two observations: \begin{itemize} \item [(1)] The loss function is a function of the neural network $F(\bm{x})$, that is $L \equiv L(F)$. \item [(2)] To determine the derivatives in layer $k$ only the derivatives of the following layer, given as Jacobi matrix
+Naively, one could assume that the whole network has to be evaluated for each derivative.
+Luckily there is an algorithm that allows for an efficient and parallel computation of all derivatives---this algorithm is known as \emph{backpropagation}.
+The algorithm derives directly from the chain rule of differentiation for nested functions and is based on two observations: \begin{itemize} \item [(1)] The loss function is a function of the neural network $\bm{F}_{\theta}(\bm{x})$, that is $L \equiv L(\bm{F})$. \item [(2)] To determine the derivatives in layer $k$ only the derivatives of the subsequent layers, given as Jacobi matrix

 with $l>k$ and $z^{[l-1]}$ the output of the previous layer, as well as